Last updated: October 2019

 In this tutorial, we will focus on learning the basics of Outlook VBA for beginners:

-Unlike other Office apps, Outlook doesn’t offer a simple Macro recorder that allows us to record user actions and auto-generates the required VBA code for us in the background.
+Unlike other Office apps, Outlook does not offer a simple Macro recorder to capture user actions and auto-generate the required VBA code for us in the background.
 Therefore, if we want to add our own custom functionality to Outlook, we’ll need to learn to write simple VBA programs and incorporate them into our Outlook session.

 Before you start writing your code, you may need to set up your Office development environment.
 Sounds fancy isn’t it?
 Actually it’s quite a simple procedure:

 This simple snippet creates a new email message item programmatically; then it sets the to, subject, body text and CC fields.
 Finally it displays the message in Outlook so you can review and send it.

 Public Sub CreateMail() Dim MyEmail As MailItem ' Create a new Outlook message item programatically Set MyEmail = Application.CreateItem(olMailItem) 'Set your new message to, subject, body text and cc fields.
 With MyEmail .To = "email@example.com" .Subject = "Insert your message subject here" .Body = "Insert your email text body here" .CC = "firstname.lastname@example.org" End With MyEmail.Display End Sub